Thomas Markle Allegedly Upset About Interview With Duchess Meghan’s Friends

-After close friends of Duchess Meghan’s shared their thoughts on the Markle family conflict, Thomas Markle is speaking out to express his displeasure at what his daughter’s confidantes had to say about himself and his other two children who reportedly have done nothing but upset the former actress as she embarks on this new chapter of her life.
+After close friends of Meghan Markle shared their thoughts on the Markle family conflict, Thomas Markle is speaking out to express his displeasure at what his daughter’s confidantes had to say about himself and his other two children, who have reportedly done nothing but upset the former actress as she embarks on this new chapter of her life.

-Vanity Fair says that Thomas Markle is angered about the interview five friends of Duchess Meghan gave to People Magazine earlier this week sharing details of the newly minted royal’s disappointment with her father and two half-siblings.
-The friends were especially candid in exchange for anonymity saying that Thomas Markle has spoken more to the tabloid press than he has Meghan and Harry.
+Vanity Fair says that Thomas Markle is angered about the interview five friends of Meghan gave to People Magazine earlier this week, sharing details of the newly minted royal’s disappointment with her father and two half-siblings.
+The friends were especially candid in exchange for anonymity, saying that Thomas Markle has spoken more to the tabloid press than he has to Meghan and Harry.

-Thomas Markle responded saying that her friends are not telling the truth about his relationship with his daughter saying that all they said was “bulls**t.”
-But Markle does say it’s true that since the wedding the two have had little contact.
-The father of three says that he texted his daughter Meghan on her wedding day and spoke to her and Prince Harry the day after to wish them both the best of luck and then “radio silence.”
+Thomas Markle responded saying that her friends are not telling the truth about his relationship with his daughter, saying that all they said was “bulls**t.”
+But Markle does say that it’s true that since the wedding, the two have had little contact.
+The father-of-three says that he texted his daughter Meghan on her wedding day and spoke to her and Prince Harry the day after to wish them both the best of luck and then “radio silence.”

 Her attempt to reach out to Thomas Markle was reportedly met with a request for a photo shoot. https://t.co/duAetYDLld